owickstrom/wickstrom.tech/src/_posts/2018-09-04-declarative-gtk-programming-with-haskell.md

 ## Declarative "Hello, world!"

-The [haskell-gi] README includes an "Hello, world!" example, written in imperative style:
+The [haskell-gi] README includes an "Hello, world!" example, written in an imperative style:

 ```haskell